Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 # Launch!

 To show your dataviz to the world, make sure you've committed all changes.
-Using `git status` shows you anything you've forgotten.
+Using `git status` shows you anything you missed.

 Then run: